2023 Gorilla Trekking Safaris in Uganda

 Uganda occupies an area of 241,551 sq. km of which 44,228 sq. km is swamps and open water bodies.
 Most of Uganda is located between the two arms of the great East African Rift Valley, with Lakes Albert and Edward extending for 150 km and 80 km along the along the Albertine Rift valley floor bordering the Democratic Republic of Congo.
+That alone gives Uganda a unique landscape, beautiful weather and rare flora and fauna that every traveller should experience at least once.

 Gorilla Trekking is certainly the culmination of any visit to Uganda’s south west; it is by no means all there is to see.
 Western Uganda also boasts of a number of beautiful lakes and waterfalls, particularly Lake Nabugabo near Masaka, Lake Mburo National Park, a haven for acacia associated birds and a good variety of wildlife and Lake Bunyonyi near Kabale.